Clicky

 If you have several Roku devices, each of which comes with its own remote, this situation has the potential to become quite frustrating and perplexing.

 It’s crucial to put remotes in their proper rooms.
-It’s possible that labelling the remote with the name of the room it’s meant for may be helpful in some situations.
+It’s possible that labeling the remote with the name of the room it’s meant for may be helpful in some situations.

 roku tcl tv